• Contact us

 SUZUKI Kazunori

-Assistant Professor (Global Communication Major)
+Assistant Professor (Global Communication Major: Japanese Language Education)

 Main subjects